The Future of Telehealth: Beyond Virtual Appointments to a Hybrid Healthcare Model

 Work isn’t the only aspect of modern life that’s benefited from a hybrid approach.
 Telehealth seems poised to move in that direction, too.
 And telehealth upgrades that will improve the overall telemedicine experience for both patients and healthcare organizations can’t come too soon.

-Of course, the future of telehealth got a recent kick-start.
+Of course, the future of telehealth has recently gotten a kick-start.
 During the pandemic, consumers and medical personnel made incredible use of virtual appointments.
 According to the FAIR Health Monthly Telehealth Regional Tracker, telehealth visits rose 3,000% between November 2019 and November 2020.
-Today, the trend continues, yet telehealth’s full potential remains largely untapped.
+This telehealth trend continues today, with 54% of Americans surveyed by Public Opinion Strategies saying they’ve had a telehealth visit in 2024, yet its full potential remains largely untapped.
 What more can telehealth do beyond connecting patients with providers through video?

-With the innovative use of integrated medical devices, telehealth can become an extension of the medical industry.
+With the innovative use of integrated medical devices, telehealth can become an extension of in-person office visits and transform virtual care beyond just “talking heads.”
 In essence, it can turn healthcare into a hybrid experience that crosses geographic and time boundaries across the continuum of care for patients and providers.
-And just as hybrid work models have eased corporate life for professionals, hybrid medicine-telemedicine systems can prompt higher telehealth patient satisfaction.
+And just as hybrid work models have eased corporate life for professionals, hybrid medicine-telemedicine systems can prompt higher patient satisfaction.
+In fact, 89% of Americans who have used telehealth were satisfied with their most recent visits, according to the Public Opinion Strategies survey mentioned above.

-What are some creative uses for telehealth to complement traditional in-person care offerings?
+What are some other creative uses for telehealth to complement traditional in-person care offerings?

 Virtual Optometrist Appointment